-Every record and finding aid has limitations.
-When using a source or a finding aid, it can be easy to get caught up in what it tells us and how it helps us.
-But it is to our advantage to not just focus on the pros of what we are using.
+Every record and document has limitations.
+When using a source or any piece of genealogical information, it can be easy to get caught up in what it tells us, how it helps us, and what we can do next with the information we have just obtained.
+But it is to our advantage to not just focus on our immediate next steps.
 We should think about the “cons” of that material as well.

 • How can it be wrong?